 For a client to use a client certificate authentication scheme, the host event broker must be properly configured for TLS/SSL connections, and Client Certificate Authentication must be enabled for the particular Message VPN that the client is connecting to.
 The Message VPN that the client connects to can be configured to use the common name in the client certificate’s subject as the client username or to use a client username (refer to Username) that the client provides.
 (By default, the event broker assigns the client username based on the common name in the client certificate.)

 Kerberos authentication can be used to authenticate clients for either secured or unsecured Sessions to the event broker.
 Unlike client certificate authentication, Kerberos authentication does not depend on the TLS/SSL facility on the event broker.

 To use the Kerberos authentication scheme, the following configurations must be made:

 - C API on Linux and SunOS systems—libraries that implement GSSAPI Version 2 must be used

 - C APIs on Windows systems—the Security Support Provided Interface (SSPI) that is distributed with Windows is used

 - Set Kerberos as the authentication scheme to use for the session (refer to Authentication Scheme).

-Clients can optionally create secure Sessions that require trusted server certificates to establish a TLS/SSL-encrypted client connection to a message broker.
+Clients can optionally create secure Sessions that require trusted server certificates to establish a TLS/SSL-encrypted client connection to an event broker.
 When a secure Session is created, SMF information is transported using TLS/SSL over TCP instead of plain text over TCP.

 To create a secure Session, a number of TLS/SSL-specific Session properties must be specified as discussed below.
-In addition, the message broker that the secure Session will connect to must be properly configured, and the appropriate server certificate must be in place.
-For information on configuring a message broker to allow for secure connections, refer to TLS/SSL Service.
+In addition, the event broker that the secure Session will connect to must be properly configured, and the appropriate server certificate must be in place.
+For information on configuring an event broker to allow for secure connections, refer to TLS/SSL Service.

 TLS/SSL-Specific Properties for Secure Sessions